All Products

 Cause

-A Helm release with the same name as the component already exists in the cluster.
-This prevents Helm from installing or updating the component.
+A Helm release with the same name already exists, preventing installation or update.
 Common causes:

-• Another version of the component is installed by a different method.
+• Another version is installed by a different method.

 • A leftover Helm release remains from a previous installation attempt.